URLs in Joomla

 $joomla = Uri::getInstance("//www.joomla.org"); $joomla->setScheme("https"); $joomla->setPath("/announcements"); $joomlaNews = $joomla->toString(); // https://www.joomla.org/announcements echo "<a href='$joomlaNews'>Joomla news</a><br>";

-Joomla uses the PHP parse-url method to parse the URL, so you need to be careful with including appropriate slashes in the URL and path.
+Joomla uses the PHP parse-url method to parse the URL, so you need to be careful to include appropriate slashes in the URL and path.

 Internal Static URLs